Patient Flow in Action

 I would like to thank Dr Kendall Bein, an emergency physician from Royal Prince Alfred Hospital, for devising this elegant analogy for access block.

 The Tragedy of the Commons is an economic concept, describing the situation where individuals, acting in their own short-term interest, deplete a shared resource, even though it is no-one’s best interest to do so in the longer-term.
 Professor Elinor Ostrom won a Nobel Prize for describing a solution.
-People sharing a resource need to create clear boundaries and rules, monitor them, be accountable to them, and sanction individuals who don’t cooperate.
+People using a shared resource need to create clear boundaries and rules, monitor them, be accountable to them, and sanction individuals who don’t cooperate.

 Access to senior decision-makers

-There are potential economies of scale to be achieved from running an on-call roster for senior clinical input at regional, or even statewide, level – with specialists available to give advice by phone or video call, not busy in their rooms or doing other things.
+There are potential economies of scale to be achieved from running an on-call roster for senior clinical input at regional, or even statewide, level – with specialists employed to be available to give immediate advice by phone or video call, not busy in their rooms or doing other things.
 We are seeing this sort of model emerge in services like vCare in regional NSW, the WA Country Health Service, or the Patient Access Coordination Hubs across Queensland.

-Some medical teams have moved to team-based care, for example the renal unit at Royal North Shore Hospital, or neurology at Hornsby – and intensive care at every major hospital in Australia.
-The on-call consultant rounds on all inpatients, regardless of who was on when the patient was admitted.
+Some medical specialty teams have moved to team-based care, for example the renal unit at Royal North Shore Hospital, or neurology at Hornsby – and intensive care at every major hospital in Australia.
+The on-call consultant rounds on all inpatients, regardless of who was on call when the patient was admitted.
 They are rostered to do this in a predictable pattern and move other commitments to be available for hospital care.
 This model also makes life much simpler for registrars, residents and interns, who do not have to work around multiple consultant rounds each day.

 Patient flow initiatives need to ask the right questions of the right people.
-There is no point asking an intern when a patient will be discharged, they don’t have enough experience to know yet.
+There is no point asking an intern when a patient will be discharged because they don’t have enough experience to know yet.
 You need senior medical engagement to make a difference – and that might mean running or timing meetings about patient flow differently.

 A word of caution.
 You need to be mindful of providing teaching and learning opportunities for clinicians in training.
 Most health professions still follow an apprenticeship model.
 While you need senior clinicians to make decisions, you need to make sure that junior clinicians are not cut out of the loop entirely.
 They need to learn how and why clinical decisions are made.